 Pollination means the transfer of pollen grains from the stamen of a flower to its ovule bearing organisms.
 In cycads and conifers in which the ovules are exposed, the pollen is caught in a drop of fluid, which is secreted by the ovule.
 In flowering plants, the ovules are in a hollow organ called the pistil and the pollen is deposited on the pistil’s surface called the stigma.
 Here, the pollen germinates and gives rise to the pollen tube.

 The pollen tube grows towards the ovule base and through double fertilisation, one sperm cell fertilizes the egg cell of the ovule which starts the development of the embryo.
 There is also another sperm cell in the pollen tube that combines with two subsidiary sexual nuclei of the ovule.
 This initiates the formation of reserve food tissue.
 The growing ovule eventually develops into a seed.

 In general terms, pollination is the process of reproduction in plants.
-It is the transfer of pollen to an ovule which enables fertilisation and the production of seeds and this process requires at least one pollination agent.
-In this article, we will discuss what are the most important agents for pollen grain transfer.
+It is the transfer of pollen to an ovule that enables fertilisation and the production of seeds and this process requires at least one pollination agent.
+In this article, we will discuss what are the most important agents for Pollan grains transfer.